You are a CNC-CT trainee; now what?

 - You are a graduate trainee on a federal award.
 This means that you will be receiving monthly stipends that are disbursed from the Fellowship Workflow.
 The disbursement will be shown on your fee bill and is not classified as payroll.
 You do not need to enroll in anything except enrolling for Direct Deposit to avoid having to come to the Bursar’s Office to pick up checks.

-- Fellowship payments for the fall and Spring semesters will begin in September, each monthly installment payment is processed by the Financial Aid Office (FAO) on the first Tuesday of the first full week of each month and will be distributed up to 2-3 business days after.
+- Fellowship payments for the Fall and Spring semesters will begin in August for first year trainees and in September for second year trainees.
+Each monthly installment is processed by the Financial Aid Office (FAO) on the first Tuesday of the first full week of each month and will be distributed up to 2-3 business days after.

-- Fellowship payments for the Summer will be distributed as monthly installments for June and July and then your final payment in your traineeship will be disbursed at the end of August, when the new fall semester begins.
+- Fellowship payments for the Summer will be distributed as monthly installments for June and July and then your final payment in your traineeship as well as at the end of the first year of your traineeship will be disbursed at the end of August, when the new fall semester begins.

 - Fellowship tax implications – Pre-docs that are receiving funds via the Bursar’s Office/Fellowship Workflow will have a 1098-T. Trainees can go to Student Admin (Peoplesoft) — Bursar Services — View 1098T.
 See below ‘Fellowship Tax Implications and Resources’ for more information.